Samsung's HBM chips failing Nvidia tests due to heat and power consumption woes, sources say

 Separately, SK Hynix estimates that demand for HBM memory chips in general could increase at an annual rate of 82% through 2027.

 Analysts have said that Samsung's relatively weak position in HBM has been noticed by investors.
-Its shares are flat for the year to date, while SK Hynix's stock is up 41% and Micron's shares are up 48%. ($1 = 1,362.8600 won) (Reporting by Heekyong Yang in Seoul and Fanny Potkin in Singapore; Additional reporting by Ju-min Park in Seoul and Max A. Cherney in San Francisco; Editing by Josh Smith and Edwina Gibbs)
+Its shares are down 2% for the year to date, while SK Hynix's stock is up 42% and Micron's shares are up 48%. ($1 = 1,362.8600 won) (Reporting by Heekyong Yang in Seoul and Fanny Potkin in Singapore; Additional reporting by Ju-min Park in Seoul and Max A. Cherney in San Francisco; Editing by Josh Smith and Edwina Gibbs)